 Bringing the Globe to Alabama

-The Strode program is a privately endowed program to promote the study of English literature from Skelton to Milton.
+The Strode program is a privately endowed program to promote the study of early British literature and culture.
 The endowment provides for symposia and lectures by distinguished scholars and financial support for graduate study at The University of Alabama in the field of English Renaissance literature.

 Hudson Strode served on the University of Alabama faculty from 1916 to 1963.
 He was a prolific author and celebrated teacher of Shakespeare and of creative writing.
 The Strode program was endowed by Professor Strode and his wife, Thérèse.